2019–20 Super League Greece: Annual awards

-Average attendances

-Average ticket sales counted officially without games played behind closed doors from Super League.
+Attendances

+Overall

+Olympiacos drew the highest average home attendance in the 2019–20 edition of the Super League.

 According to the complaint, Ioannis Kalpazidis, the representative of the Cypriot company RfA, which bought the assets of Xanthis FC, is allegedly the nephew of Ivan Savvidis.
 The complainant added that this person, who worked as a waiter, paid 10 million euros for this purchase.
 Olympiacos also complained that members of the board of directors of FC Xanthi were also on the board of directors of the RfA.

 XANTHI FC was imposed an additional deduction of 5 points for non-updated share register.